twoerd/large_cast_rpg/README.md

 If a character cannot move, then they cannot take actions if the Fight Distance is greater than the distance of their action.
-For example, a character that is PRONE cannot attack an enemy at Spear distance with a sword, nor can they Push the enemy.
+For example, a character that is PRONE cannot attack an enemy at Spear distance with a sword, nor can they Push/Pull the enemy.

 ## 4.03 Actions